MattFaluotico/DataStructuresAlgorithmsConcepts/Concepts/Concepts.md

 ### Interface
 - Al variables are public, static, and final
 - Declares methods and public variables without the implementation
+- Contain method signatures (similar to Prototypes in C)
 - Methods must be implemented by a class that 'implements' the interface.
+- THe can be used to create multiple implementations of classes
+    + All complete the same tasks, but do them in different ways.
+- An interface exists to show the properties an object must be able to complete.
+It gives methods that need to be implemented.

 ### Class
 -